 2. It’s a learning curve

 Sharing skills is a big deal for us.
-We’re paid a flat rate and we all work together, which can mean anything from peeling bags of spuds to attending high-flying business meetings.
+We are paid a flat rate and we all work together, which can mean anything from peeling bags of spuds to attending high-flying business meetings.
 By learning from each other, we can become stronger and more powerful together.

-We’re built on the idea of sisterhood, so Soul Food Sisters is a women-only workers co-op, open to females from diverse backgrounds who love to cook.
+We are built on the idea of sisterhood, so Soul Food Sisters is a women-only workers co-op, open to females from diverse backgrounds who love to cook.
 (Sorry, guys!).
-But if you’re female and you’d like to join our collective, check our Join [link] for the latest opportunities.
+But if you’re female and you’d like to join our collective, get in contact as we would love to hear from you.
 If you work with us for a while, you could be offered membership to the co-operative.

 4. Everything we get, we put back in